 Careful crafting of a vacancy description will be useful to the search committee throughout the recruitment process.
 It communicates to candidates the vision of the position, shapes the applicant pool, and is a guide for evaluation of candidates.
 The description should include information about the institution defining the environment in which the library director will be expected to lead, the specific knowledge, skills, and abilities that the library director needs, and the desired education, experience, and attributes for applicants for the position.

 The customary terminal degree for librarians is a master's degree in library and information science from a program accredited by the American Library Association (ALA).
-While an increasing number of senior librarians have Ph.D.s or other second degrees, search committees should recognize that requiring the degrees will narrow the pool and preferring them will weight the search toward educational qualifications.
-Depending on the organization of information technology functions in the institution, the description may ask for an advanced degree in medical informatics or a similar field.
-Business and management degrees, such as M.B.A.s or M.P.A.s, may also be included in the candidates' preparation for a director's position.
+Other degrees may also add to the candidates' preparation for a director's position, such as M.B.A.s or M.P.A.s, or an advanced degree in medical informatics or a similar field.
+Whether or not to require or prefer additional degrees will depend on the particular responsibilities of the position.
+However, doing so will also narrow the pool of qualified candidates or weight the search toward educational qualifications.